LSeu-Open/AIEnhancedWork/Tutorials/how-to-run-llms-on-your-machine.md

 | < 7B (Small/Tiny)                             | 4GB - 8GB+ VRAM, or 8GB+ System RAM (for CPU) | Entry-level GPU / Most modern CPUs with sufficient system RAM    |

 **Important Considerations:**
 *   **Quantization:** These VRAM estimates are for 4-bit quantized models.
 Unquantized models will require significantly more VRAM (roughly double for 8-bit, four times for 16-bit precision).
+Learn how to choose the right quantization method in our tutorial: [How to Select the Right Quantized Model](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/how-to-select-the-right-quantized-model.md).
 *   **Model Architecture:** Different model architectures can have slightly different memory footprints even with the same parameter count.
 *   **Context Length:** Longer context windows can also increase VRAM usage.
 *   **Specific Implementations:** The software used to run the model (e.g., Ollama, vLLM, llama.cpp) can influence actual memory usage.